Types of Depression

 Seasonal Affective Disorder (SAD)

 A depression starting in the winter months, usually stemming from low natural sunlight and often lifting in the summer months.
-Sad may be effectively treated with light therapy (Full Spectrum Lighting), but about half do not respond to treatment and benefit from a combination of therapy and medication.
+Sadness may be effectively treated with light therapy (Full Spectrum Lighting), but about half do not respond to treatment and benefit from a combination of therapy and medication.

 Psychotic Depression